Staying safe in winter

 Inspect the electric blanket before use and look for frayed fabric, exposed elements, damaged cords or scorch marks.

-If you notice any damage to the electric blanket, throw it away.
+If you notice any damage, throw the electric blanket away.
 Damaged or faulty electric blankets can cause an electric shock or fire hazard.

-Once winter is over, roll the electric blanket up and store it in a clean and dry place as the manufacturer recommends.
+Once winter is over, roll the electric blanket up and store it in a clean, dry place as the manufacturer recommends.

 Safety tips

-• Never place heavy items on your bed when the electric blanket is turned on.
+• Never place heavy items on your bed when the electric blanket's turned on.

-• Seek advice about using an electric blanket if you have diabetes or are pregnant.
+• Seek advice about using an electric blanket if you have diabetes or you're pregnant.

 Heaters

-Check your heater every winter to ensure it is safe to use.
-Inspect the electrical cables and make sure there are no exposed wires or loose connections.
+Check your heater every winter to ensure it's safe to use.
+Inspect the electrical cables and make sure there aren't any exposed wires or loose connections.

-Only use one appliance per power point and turn off when not in use.
+Only use one appliance per power point and turn it off when not in use.

-Gas heaters must be vented adequately, because the carbon monoxide produced when the gas is burnt is odourless, colourless and deadly.
+Gas heaters require adequate ventilation because the carbon monoxide they produce is odourless, colourless and deadly.

-Have your gas heater serviced regularly by a qualified tradesperson to ensure there are no carbon monoxide leaks.
+Have your gas heater serviced regularly by a qualified tradesperson to ensure no carbon monoxide leaks.

 Safety tips